Rogiet: Decline of the railway

 The rapid rate of growth decreased after the war, and population only increased from 1,137 in 1951 to 1,347 in 1971.
 This was particularly affected by the withdrawal of steam power on the railway in the 1960s, and the resultant reduction in the staff needed at the locomotive sheds.
 Some of the younger railwaymen found employment at the expanding Llanwern steelworks.
 Many of the older railwaymen retired, encouraged by security of tenancy for the desirable Garden Village housing.
 This gave Rogiet a population in 1966 that consisted of 40% retirees, with an unusually elderly population in the 1960s and 1970s, leading in turn to a low provision of schools and other amenities, although a thriving allotment society continues to this day.
 The local birthrate fell by over 50% in the 15 years from 1946 to the 1961 census.

 The village underwent major expansion in the later 20th century, following the development of nearby Caldicot, Undy and Magor as dormitory villages.
 With the development of the Severn Bridges, the number of commuters by road to Bristol also increased.

 The land occupied by half of the old marshalling yard, to the West of the road across it, is now a countryside park.

 Demographics

 Rogiet community's population was 1,813, according to the 2011 census; an 11.91% increase since the 1,620 people noted in 2001.

 The 2011 census showed 15.6% of the population could speak Welsh, the highest percentage in Monmouthshire, a rise from 10.7% in 2001.

 Governance

 Rogiet is also the name of the electoral ward, coterminous with the community, which elects a county councillor to Monmouthshire County Council.

 Since 2008 the ward has been represented by Liberal Democrat, Linda Guppy.
 Her father, Gerald Robbins, had been an Independent county councillor for Rogiet until the 2004 elections.
 Between 2004 and 2008 the ward was represented by the Labour Party.

+Until the 2023 Periodic Review of Westminster constituencies, Rogiet fell entirely within the Newport East constituency, and was represented by Jessica Morden.
+Following the boundary changes, Rogiet now falls entirely within the Monmouthshire constituency, and is represented by Catherine Fookes.